keicodes/iodine-kernel/README.md

   -b, --build
   Runs over all the commands to build the kernel

+  --deb, --rpm
+  Packages to either DEB or RPM

+  --native
+  Optimizes for the detected CPU

+  --sign-modules
+  Signing facility
 ```

 To sign the modules, proceed to update the option in the build.sh file to `IODINE_SIGNING="y"` and use `IODINE_SIGNING_KEY` to assign the signing key path.